Taylor Mountain the Bear Territory by Tiger Mountain / 泰勒山

 Taylor Mountain, the Backstory

-It’s been six years since our first visit to Taylor Mountain.
-Back then, we experienced our first bear encounter.
-Unfortunately, though, my effort in warning others on WTA about the incident created an unexpected backlash.
+It’s been six years since our first visit to Taylor Mountain, where we experienced our first bear encounter.
+Unfortunately, though, my effort to warn others on WTA about the incident created an unexpected backlash.

-Like Twitter, Negative hateful comments soon poured in.
-Then users crawling out of the boonies had suddenly become experts on bear attacks.
-I’ve since asked the staff to take down the post.
-But the experience had further reinforced my distaste for online forums.
+Like Twitter, Negative, hateful comments soon poured in.
+Users crawling out of the boonies suddenly became bear attack experts.
+I’ve asked the staff to take down the post as the experience further reinforced my distaste for online forums.

 I see something